brianshih1/mini-key-value-db/mdbook/src/chapter_5/concurrency_manager.md

 # Concurrency Manager

-Concurrency Manager is composed of a latch manager, a lock table, and a txnWaitQueue.
-Now that we better understand these individual components, we can finally look at how the Concurrency Manager’s API is implemented.
+Concurrency Manager provides a simple set of APIs that abstract away the complexity of providing isolation for database requests and making sure the requests are executed in a fashion that doesn't run into anomalies.
+The Concurrency Manager is composed of a latch manager, a lock table, and a txnWaitQueue.

 ### Concurrency Manager API

-The API is made up of two methods: sequence_req and finish_req.
+The API is made up of two methods: `sequence_req` and `finish_req`.

 **Sequence_req: (request) → Result<Guard, SequenceReqError>**